 Go white water rafting on the Kiulu River

-We booked a stage 1-2 white water rafting expedition with Riverbug.
-The starting point at the Traverse Adventure Centre is about 1 hours drive by minibus.
-Our package included our transfer in the price.
+We booked a stage 1-2 rafting excursion on the River Kiulu with Riverbug.
+The starting point is at the Traverse Adventure Centre in Kiulu, about 1 hour from Kota Kinabalu.
+Our package included transfers, rafting, equipment and lunch.

 Overall, we spent about 1 ½ hours rafting and splashing in the river.
-It is an ideal trip for families, as it never gets too rough and there are stops for children (and us) to mess about in the water.
+The Level 1-2 is ideal for families or beginners.
+It never gets too rough and there are stops for children (and adults) to mess about in the water.

 There are higher level stages available for more experienced rafters and thrill-seekers!